gbti-network/nextjs-google-drive-directory/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # GBTI Labs

-GBTI.io is a paid membership community that grants private repository access and limited support to its members.
+GBTI Labs is a paid membership community that provides exclusive access to an expanding collection of innovative and novel open source assets.
+Our community is dedicated to promoting collaboration and shared learning through a private Discord network.
+We encourage members to contribute to the improvement of shared assets and knowledgebases.

+Thanks for being a part of the GBTI developer community!

 ## Support Disclaimer